petrspelos/amnesia-the-elevator/README.md

-# The Queen of Birds
+# The Elevator

-An Amnesia: The Dark Descent custom story made over a single weekend.
+An Amnesia: The Dark Descent custom story made in a couple of hours as a challenge.